dalailomo/bsc.wad/README.md

 Hello everyone!

 I have been working in a collection of maps since a while back and I would like to share it on the wilds.
-Its divided in 3 episodes of 3 maps each, although I need to do the final map + the secret map.
+Its divided in 3 episodes of 3 maps each + the secret map.

 EPISODE 1: Playable 100%

 EPISODE 2: Playable 100%

 EPISODE 3: Playabe 100% (but still unpolished in some places)

+SECRET MAP: Unifinished rubbish so far

 Secret map: I dont even remember if it's accesible through normal playthrough, but also need some tweaks (its based\*(copypasted) on another map I did for another thingie)